 Through telemedicine, patients can place a simple phone call to medical professionals for an evaluation, diagnosis, and even, in some cases, treatment.
-Some ailments still require in-person appointments, of course, but this form of medical advice can help in a pinch and it saves countless patients an unnecessary trip to the doctor’s office.
+Some ailments still require in-person appointments, of course, but this form of health and medical advice can help in a pinch and it saves countless patients an unnecessary trip to the doctor’s office.
 Doctors are also taking advantage of the growing trend by expanding their practices to include digital services, often through third-party telemedicine companies.

 However, this revolutionary healthcare option isn’t all roses—some have taken it upon themselves to use this new service to generate damaging schemes, many of which affect doctors.

 In the past year, the Federal Government has taken down at least five telemedicine providers for fraudulent behavior.
 Healthcare fraud schemes aren’t at all unheard of, but this new form of fraud has been catching medical professionals off-guard, which is why it’s important to find out more about what types of fraud schemes have occurred, and the damage that follows.

 The United States Department of Justice has filed charges against several telehealth providers and associated companies for their various schemes in the past year.
 These charges are anything but cheap— one such scheme involving Medicare fraud resulted in more than $1 billion in losses.
 And, unfortunately, the doctors associated with these telemedicine companies often feel the sting as well—especially if they provided medical service under their banners.
 Doctors working for fraudulent or dishonest providers could be caught in the crossfire, which may result in criminal penalties, costly legal fees, and even the loss of their professional license.